-Breast lift, medically known as Mastopexy, is a revolutionary breast enhancement procedure that can effectively tighten the skin of the breasts, move them to a higher, “perkier” position, and reduce the appearance of drooping and sagging.
-Some women may need a full Mastopexy procedure to address significant sagginess and excess skin in the breasts, while others who are experiencing less significant drooping may require more subtle techniques.
-Dr. Jon Paul Trevisani offers a range of breast lift techniques that he can tailor to the individual patient, giving you custom-designed treatment to address your unique needs.
+Breast lift, medically known as “mastopexy,” is a revolutionary breast enhancement procedure that can effectively tighten the skin of the breasts, move them to a more youthful and “perkier” positioning, and reduce the appearance of drooping and sagging.
+Some women may need a full mastopexy procedure to address significant sagging and excess skin, while others who are experiencing less significant drooping may require more subtle techniques.
+Board-certified plastic surgeon Jon Paul Trevisani, MD offers a range of breast lift techniques that he can tailor to each individual patient, providing you with a custom-designed treatment to achieve your ideal outcome.

-In some cases, patients seek breast augmentation when in actuality, it is a breast lift that will best benefit them.
+In some cases, patients seek breast augmentation when in actuality, a breast lift is the best procedure to correct their concerns.
 Factors such as pregnancy, nursing, weight loss or gain, and the natural aging process can cause breasts to lose their firmness and shape.
-Breast lift surgery can raise and reshape sagging breasts helping to turn back the hands of time to re-create their youthful suppleness.
-The breast lift procedure can also reduce the size of the areolas (the darker skin surrounding the nipples).
-For those wanting to enhance firmness and size, receiving breast implants along with the breast lift may be an option.

 Crescent Mastopexy (Half-Moon Incision)

-A Crescent Mastopexy is designed for women who are experiencing only mild ptosis (breast sagging) and is the least invasive breast lift surgery technique.
+A crescent mastopexy is designed for women who are experiencing only mild ptosis (breast sagging), and is the least invasive breast lift surgery technique.
 Patients who have excess skin in the upper portion of the breasts, but not the lower, can benefit from this procedure.
 Our plastic surgeon will make a half-moon-like incision on the upper part of the areola.
-Extra skin and tissue is then removed, and once the incision is sutured back together, the breast can exhibit a lifted appearance.
-A Crescent Mastopexy can often be performed in conjunction with a breast augmentation to add volume to the breasts in addition to the benefits attained with a breast lift.
+Extra skin and tissue is removed, and once the incision is sutured back together, the breast can exhibit a lifted appearance.
+A crescent mastopexy can often be performed in conjunction with a breast augmentation to add volume to the breasts as well.

-A Doughnut Mastopexy, medically referred to as Peri-Areolar Mastopexy, is a breast lift technique which involves the creation of incisions around the areola.
-Excess skin is removed and the nipples are moved to a higher position, ultimately lifting the breasts and tightening the remaining skin.
-Although not ideal for patients experiencing significant signs of drooping, the Doughnut Mastopexy is often beneficial for patients with imbalanced nipple positions and/or slight asymmetrical issues in the appearance of the breasts.
+A doughnut mastopexy, medically referred to as a periareolar mastopexy, is a breast lift technique which involves the creation of incisions around the areola.
+Excess skin is removed and the nipples are moved to a higher positioning, ultimately lifting the breasts and tightening the remaining skin.
+Although not ideal for patients experiencing significant signs of drooping, the doughnut mastopexy is often beneficial for women who have imbalanced nipple positions and/or slight asymmetry in the appearance of the breasts.
 This technique is not the best option for women who are breastfeeding or planning to breastfeed.
-A Doughnut Mastopexy can often be performed in conjunction with a breast augmentation to add volume to the breasts as well as a firmer appearance.
+A doughnut mastopexy can often be performed in conjunction with a breast augmentation to add volume to the breasts for a firmer appearance.

-The “Lollipop” Mastopexy technique is designed for women with medium-sized breasts who have moderate to severe breast ptosis (sagging), or women who have large breasts but only mild to moderate drooping in the breasts.
+The “lollipop” mastopexy technique is designed for women who have medium-sized breasts and moderate to severe breast ptosis (sagging), or women who have large breasts but only mild to moderate drooping.
 This technique involves the creation of an incision around the areola, followed by another incision down the middle of the breast to the breast crease, forming a shape that resembles a lollipop.
-Excess skin is removed, and the remaining breast skin is lifted and smoothed out.
-“Lollipop” Mastopexy, also referred to as a Vertical Breast Lift, is often ideal for women who do not need the more invasive full Mastopexy procedure, but may be experiencing more significant ptosis than can be successfully addressed with a more subtle breast lift technique such as a Crescent Mastopexy.
-A “Lollipop” Mastopexy can often be performed in conjunction with a breast augmentation for added breast volume, which can be a beautiful compliment to a breast lift.
+Excess skin is removed, and the remaining breast skin is lifted and smoothed.
+“Lollipop” mastopexy, also referred to as a vertical breast lift, is often ideal for women who do not need the more invasive full mastopexy procedure, but who may be experiencing more significant ptosis than can be successfully addressed with a crescent mastopexy.
+A “lollipop” mastopexy can often be performed in conjunction with a breast augmentation for added breast volume, which can be a beautiful compliment to a breast lift.

 For more information, contact The Aesthetics Surgery Centre.